modi-om/SurpriseHousingCaseStudy/README.md

 ## Surprise Housing - Advanced Regression Model ( Ridge and Lasso Regression )
-> Advanced Regression using Ridge and Lasso Regression on
+> Advanced Regression using Ridge and Lasso Regression on house price dataset

 ## Table of Contents